-The siesta is one of the most famous aspects of Spanish life—that dead period in late afternoon when everything shuts down in Spain, in theory so people can go to sleep.
+The siesta is one of the most notable aspects of Spanish life—that dead period in the late afternoon when everything shuts down in Spain, in theory, so people can rest and take a nap.

-The Spanish take the siesta very seriously, even going so far as to have a Sleeping Competition in its honor.
+The Spanish have taken the siesta very seriously, even going so far as having a sleeping competition in its honor.
 Throughout history, there have been many good reasons for having a siesta time.
-But, on a normal day, do the Spanish really go to sleep at this time?
+But, on a normal day, in most cities, do the Spanish really go to sleep at this time?
 And, are the reasons for having a siesta time fading?

 Spain is a hot country, especially mid-afternoon, and the traditional reason for the siesta is for the workers in the fields to shelter from the heat.
 They would then feel refreshed after their sleep and would work until quite late in the evening, longer than they would have been able to without the siesta.